-- Cell phones-Usage of cell phones during lecture is prohibited in this course - o Usage during lecture may result in dismissal from lecture and a counted absence - o Usage during an exam is grounds for immediate dismissal from the course - Online math answering programs-Programs that provide "solutions" to unworked problems, such as Chegg, MathWay, PhotoMath, and Wolfram Alpha are strictly prohibited from use in this course - o First Offense-Dismissal from lecture and counted absent - o Second Offense-Student will be dropped from the course - TI-89 and n-Spire calculators-As the TI-89 can symbolically differentiate as well as integrate, the use thereof is prohibited; as the n-Spire calculator can save webpage information, the use thereof is prohibited; cell phone calculator usage is also disallowed; repeated violation will result in the dismissal of the Student from the course - Pen for doing graded work-Use thereof in said circumstance will result in a zero percent (0%) for the assignment in question - o All work must be shown in pencil - o Writing each question in pen is permitted - o Circling/boxing answers in pen/highlighter is allowed - Notes on exams-Use thereof in said circumstance that is not permitted by the Instructor will result in the immediate dismissal of the Student from the course. - Student Solutions Manuals during class time-Use thereof in said circumstance will result in the Student being dismissed from the classroom and being counted as absent for the day in question
+- Unauthorized calculators-these include cell-phone calculators and calculators that are of a higher quality than a TI-84 (TI-89, TI n-Spire, etc.). - Pen for doing graded work-use thereof in said circumstance will result in a zero percent (0%) for the assignment in question; circling/boxing answers in pen/highlighter is allowed - Notes on In-class Exams-use thereof in said circumstance that is not permitted by the Instructor will result in the immediate dismissal of the Student from the course. - Student Solutions Manuals during class time-Use thereof in said circumstance will result in the Student being dismissed from the classroom and being counted as "tardy" for the day in question